-The resulting ridge estimation tool by~\citet{Moews2019} is publicly available as a python package called \textsc{DREDGE}\footnote{\url{https://pypi.org/project/dredge}}, with a corresponding open-source repository\footnote{\url{https://github.com/moews/dredge}}.
 In this paper, we adapt and extend \textsc{DREDGE} in order to apply it to DES Year 1 mass density maps.
 In addition to the existing thresholding and integrated use of the haversine formula, we parallelise time-consuming parts of the code, enable the manual setting of the mesh size for the ridge estimation, and implement a mathematically grounded optimisation of the required bandwidth.
-The latter is due to~\citet{Moews2019} using a simple automatic bandwidth calculation that was previously proposed for, and is specific to, the field of criminology.
+The latter is due to~\citet{Moews2019a} using a simple automatic bandwidth calculation suited to the initial application in criminology.
 Some of the features in the original implementation of \textsc{DREDGE} are redundant for this paper as well, most notably the ability to set a top-percentage threshold to extract only ridges falling within the highest-density areas, as researchers and practitioners in criminal justice are often interested in focussing on `hot spots'~\citep{Braga2005}.

 For the purpose of parallelising \textsc{DREDGE}, we make use of the embarrassing parallelism inherent in the updating function of the ridge points at each iteration.
 As this update is not reliant on other ridge points during the respective iteration, multiprocessing offers an easily accessible option to speed up the algorithm's runtime.